footprintanalytics/awesome-web3/analysis_techniques/table_list_description.md

-### The following table data records the field, level, and description of each table
+### The following table data records the field, level, and description of each table,

 | table_name                             | domain            | level  | description                                                  |